 Although fractures are a common part of childhood, some kids are more likely to have one than others.
 For example, those with an inherited condition known as osteogenesis imperfecta have bones that are brittle and more susceptible to breaking.

-Be sure your child is getting enough calcium to decrease the risk of developing osteoporosis (a condition that also causes the bones to be more fragile and likely to break) later in life.
+Be sure your child is getting enough calcium and vitamin D to decrease the risk of developing osteoporosis (a condition that causes bones to be more fragile and likely to break) later in life.

-Although it's impossible to keep kids out of harm's way all the time, you can help to prevent injuries by taking simple safety precautions, such as childproofing your home, making sure kids always wear helmets and safety gear when participating in sports, and using car seats and seat belts for kids at every age and stage.
+Although it's impossible to keep kids out of harm's way all the time, you can help to prevent injuries by taking simple safety precautions, like childproofing your home, making sure kids always wear proper safety gear such as helmets when participating in sports, and using car seats and seat belts for kids at every age and stage.

-If your child does get a broken bone, remember that even though it can be frightening, a fracture is a common, treatable injury that many kids experience at one time or another.
+If your child does get a broken bone, remember that even though it can be frightening, a fracture is a common, treatable injury.
 With a little patience, your child will be back to playing and running around before you know it.

 |American Academy of Orthopaedic Surgeons (AAOS) The AAOS provides information for the public on sports safety, and bone, joint, muscle, ligament and tendon injuries or conditions.|